puppetlabs/puppet-docs/source/pe/3.7/config_java_args.markdown

 ## Increasing the Java Heap Size For Puppet Enterprise (PE) Java Services

 This section provides instructions for increasing the JVM (Java Virtual Machine) memory that is allocated to Java services in PE.
 This memory allocation is known as the Java heap size.
 It can be adjusted through the PE console as described below.

+> **Are you upgrading from an earlier version?** This page assumes that you have the preconfigured node groups that come by default with PE 3.7.
+If you are upgrading from an earlier version of PE and do not have the preconfigured groups, see [Preconfigured Node Groups](./console_classes_groups_preconfigured_groups.html).

+### PE Console Service

 > **Note:** Ensure that you have sufficient free memory before increasing the memory that is used by a PE service.

-### PE Console Service

 To increase the Java heap size for `pe-console-services`: